nextensio/docs/content/en/Architecture/onboarding/_index.md

 The routing and access-control policies are all based on attributes, hence one needs to define and create the attributes involved -
 * User attributes - a set of attributes that apply to all users.
 Values will vary from user to user.
-* Host attributes - a set of attributes that apply to all applications.
+* App attributes - a set of attributes that apply to all applications.
 Values will vary from application to application and play a role in access control and routing.
 * AppGroup attributes - a set of attributes that apply to all AppGroups.
 Values will vary from one AppGroup ID to another and play a role in access-control to a connector, and thereby, to a datacenter.

 Out of these, the user attributes are mandatory.
 The other attributes may or not be created at this time.
-If the number of applications is very small, the host attribute creation can be avoided depending on if and how the Route policy is written.
+If the number of applications is very small, the App attribute creation can be avoided depending on if and how the Route policy is written.
 Similarly, if the number of AppGroups is very small, the AppGroup attribute creation can be avoided depending on if and how the Access policy is written.
 More details on this in a later section on policies and attributes.
-Note: host above refers to the server hosting the application and is used synonymously with application.

 The AppGroups created above have application URLs appx.awesomecustomer.com and appy.awesomecustomer.com as members.
 Let's say for example that App-X and App-Y in DCA are to be used only by engineering team, while App-X and App-Y in DCB are to be accessible only by managers.
 We would first define two attributes per user, one to represent the department, and one to indicate if user is a manager.
 For the AppGroups, we could define two attributes per AppGroup ID, one to represent the team(s) allowed and one to indicate whether managers are allowed or not.
-These attributes are created via controller.nextensio.net for each user, host and AppGroup.
+These attributes are created via controller.nextensio.net for each user, App and AppGroup.
 We discuss this case in more detail in the Attributes and Policies section.

 Note that the customer defines the attributes and creates them.
-Nextensio provides an attribute editor to define the attributes and assign them to users, hosts, or AppGroups.
+Nextensio provides an attribute editor to define the attributes and assign them to users, Apps, or AppGroups.
 Nextensio does not control or need to know what the attributes are - they are defined and created exclusively by customers.

-Add Hosts
+Add Apps
 :-------------------------:
 ![](/architecture/onboarding/host_add.jpg)

-So in the above page, we would add TWO hosts (applications) - appx.awesomecustomer.com and appy.awesomecustomer.com.
+So in the above page, we would add TWO applications - appx.awesomecustomer.com and appy.awesomecustomer.com.
-The attributes can be left alone for now since adding the hosts is sufficient for bootstrapping.
+The attributes can be left alone for now since adding the applications is sufficient for bootstrapping.
 We can similarly skip the AppGroup attributes for bootstrapping.
 The full capabilities will be explained in more detail in section [Policies and Attributes](/architecture/policyattr.html)